One of the questions I’m often asked by readers, is how to pick a blog niche.

 Example #13 FarmHouse on the Boone (Blog Niche: Wholesome/Natural Living)

-Farmhouse on the Boone is part of a growing blog niche today—showing the advantages of slowing down, making food from scratch and enjoying the process of creating by hand.
+Farmhouse on the Boone is part of a growing blog niche today (lifestyle blog meets food blog)—showing the advantages of slowing down, making food from scratch and enjoying the process of creating by hand.
 On the blog, creator Lisa shows the transformation of their 1890s farmhouse and shares recipes and handmade projects.

 Other things covered in this blog are things related to natural living, parenting, organization, beauty products, interior design and more.
 Even their blog layout makes their design aesthetic very clear, and they cover the details of everyday life from a wholesome and intentional-living perspective.